xytis/xytis.github.io/content/story/ravnica_s02.md

 She sneaked ahead and found an half-ogre and four goblins surrounding a dire wolf, which was pressed against a tree.

---"Breegork take hide!
-Breegork kill wolf!"- large half-ogre with a huge battle axe shouted.
+"Breegork take hide!
+Breegork kill wolf!" large half-ogre with a huge battle axe shouted.

-Surrounding goblins were chanting: -"Fight!
+Surrounding goblins were chanting: "Fight!
 Fight!
 Fight!
 Fight!".

 Suddenly an arrow came out of nowhere and sunk in the arm of the Ogre.

---"WRRAAARGHHHH!
+"WRRAAARGHHHH!
 Breegork no feel pain!"

 Nai calculated her situation and released an arrow herself into the back of the monstrosity.
 Arrow did not sink too deep and the half-ogre only scanned his